 Clinical trials are the bedrock of vaccine development, playing a pivotal role in ensuring that any potential vaccine is both safe and effective before it is approved for widespread use.
 The meticulous process of clinical trials is essential in scrutinising a vaccine candidate to understand its impact on the human body.

-The phases of clinical trials for vaccines
+The phases of clinical trials for infectious disease and vaccine

 Clinical trials for vaccines unfold in a series of stages, each designed to answer specific research questions and ensure safety at every turn: